Wirkungstreffer/Microtubules_Detection/README.md

 Epochs: 80(may stop early depend on the patients setting in EarlyStopping)

-Evaluation: evaluate the iou scores of images predictions and labels in the validation set.
+Evaluation: evaluate the iou scores between images predictions and labels in the validation set.